 Being diagnosed with diabetes brings many changes, but this is a condition that can be managed and treated.
 In case of pediatric diabetes, parents are the ones responsible for making these changes.
 This is especially true if the patient in question is too young to understand their condition.

 Start by creating a diet plan your child can stick to and encourage them to get moving.
 Prepare your meals together and go grocery shopping as a family.
-Do your best to lead an active lifestyle and focus on the activities everyone enjoys.
+Do your best to lead an active lifestyle and focus on the activities using the Diabetic sock everyone enjoys.

-Diabetes is a long-term condition, the one that brings multiple long-term complications and risks.
-It can occur at any age, and unfortunately, young children are not an exception.
+Diabetes is a long-term condition, one that brings multiple long-term complications and risks.
+It can occur at any age; unfortunately, young children are not an exception.
 Still, those affected by this condition can take the necessary steps to treat diabetes and prevent further damage.
 Consequently, they can manage to maintain their health and continue leading a normal life.